Questions About Divorce

-In all cases where abuse and/or neglect of a child is alleged by one or the parties, the Court is required to appoint an attorney to represent the best interests of the child.
+In all cases where abuse and/or neglect of a child is alleged by one or the parties, a Missouri court is required to appoint an attorney to represent the best interests of the child.
 This attorney is called a Guardian Ad Litem.
-The Guardian Ad Litem will talk to both parties and the child, visit the homes of both parents, gather medical records, speak to school personnel, social workers, law enforcement, therapists, counselors, and any other relevant parties, and will conduct an investigation into the allegations of abuse or neglect and make recommendations to the Court based on the findings.
-The appointment of a Guardian ad Litem will add significant cost to the case, and the Mother and Father will be required to pay for the services of the guardian.
-Despite the costs, a Guardian Ad Litem can be invaluable to the case, and has a great deal of influence on the Court's decision.
+The Guardian Ad Litem will talk to both parties and the child, visit the homes of both parents, gather medical records, speak to school personnel, social workers, law enforcement, therapists, counselors, and any other relevant parties, and will conduct an investigation into the allegations of abuse or neglect and make recommendations to the court based on the findings.
+The appointment of a Guardian ad Litem will add significant cost to the case, and the mother and father will be required to pay for the services of the guardian.
+Despite the costs, a Guardian Ad Litem can be invaluable to the case, and has a great deal of influence on the court's decision.

 All matters involving the children are always modifiable based on a showing of changes in circumstances.
 This includes child support, custody, and visitation.
 Also, spousal maintenance is modifiable unless it has been specifically designated as non-modifiable maintenance.
 Property and debt orders are final and not modifiable.

-With regard to the home itself, it is ok to leave the home, as the spouse that moves out does not give up any marital interest, and it is not abandonment per se.
-However, if there are children involved, moving from the home can have a huge effect on the custody case, and no decision to move out should be made without first consulting with a Kansas City divorce attorney.
+With regard to the home itself, it is ok to leave the home during your divorce, as the spouse that moves out does not give up any marital interest, and it is not abandonment per se.
+However, if there are children involved, moving from the home can have a huge effect on the custody case, and no decision to move out should be made without first consulting with a divorce attorney.